 Lung disease: Some forms of diatomaceous earth may be harmful to the lungs, especially if inhaled.
 Breathing in diatomaceous earth might result in lung problems in people that already have some problems in their lungs.
 This includes asthma, chronic obstructive pulmonary disease (COPD), etc. Use cautiously.

-We currently have no information for DIATOMACEOUS EARTH Interactions.
+We currently have no information for DIATOMACEOUS EARTH overview.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.